open-sdg/open-sdg/docs/translation.md

   pobreza internacional por sexo, edad, situación laboral y ubicación geográfica (urbana/rural)</p>
 ```

-Notice the use of the `>-` syntax, which is useful for large amounts of metadata, especially when it contains special characters.
+Some tips related specifically to the YAML format: Notice the use of the `>-` syntax, which is useful for large amounts of metadata, especially when it contains special characters.
 Notice also that the metadata content can contain HTML.

+This approach also works with other formats of metadata - apart from YAML.
+For example, if you are using Word documents for metadata, you can use the same approach.

 Finally, recognize that everything mentioned above can also be applied to your "indicator configuration" -- the files inside the `indicator-config` folder in your data repository.
 Much of the contents of this "indicator configuration" may be technical in nature and not meant to be human readable, but there are some fields (such as "graph_title" and "indicator_name") that could indeed benefit from translation.
 In this case, the structure and recommended approach is the same.